Selected Works of Mao Tse-Tung: Volume 5

-A fifth book was planned as early as 1960, to include selected writings from the PRC period, but Chairman Mao resisted its production as he felt his essays and speeches on Socialist Construction (1949–1957) were still evolving compared to the views contained in the earlier volumes.
+A fifth book was planned as early as 1960, to include selected writings from the PRC period, but Mao resisted its production as he felt his essays and speeches on Socialist Construction (1949–1957) were still evolving compared to the views contained in the earlier volumes.

 The fifth volume of the Selected Works included 70 articles by Mao Zedong after the founding of the People's Republic of China.
 It was formally published and distributed by People's Publishing House on April 15, 1977, with a price of 1.25 yuan.
 The compilation and editing of this volume took ten years due to the Cultural Revolution and Mao Zedong's opposition to the publication of a fifth volume of his works.
 Hua Guofeng insisted on the publication of the fifth volume of the Selected Works.

 Unofficial Publications

 A number of unofficial volumes of the Selected Works of Mao Tse-Tung, specifically Volumes 6–9 were published in India by Karanti Publications, Secunderabad, and Sramikavarga Prachuranalu, Hyderabad.
-The Chinese Communist Party has not authorized or endorsed any further volumes of the Selected Works.